 Each employer sets the terms of your employment (salary, benefits, and hours of work).
 Wages and pay periods vary with organization, industry sector, and geographic location.
-Ask questions of your employer so you understand your pay cheque.
+Ask your employer questions so you understand your pay cheque.

 Holiday pay is based on the labour code of the province where the job is located.
 Please review the labour code for your province of employment.